jadynfeucht/Stat-190-Final-Repository/README.md

 - Check that your column names match those used in the code.
 - Run the code.
 - By the end, you'll have a trained model, performance metrics, and several plots you can use to understand and explain what drives people to return.

+# DMARC Predict Returning Families 2024
+## Overview
+The purpose of this predictive model is to share details of the types of families who will be returning to the pantry in the upcoming year.
+We would expect that DMARC could use this information to support these families with resources from the pantry.
+The reason I decided this was important is that I would rather be supporting families in different ways, if possible, to begin seeing them less and less, until they are no longer coming to the pantry.
+I understand that DMARC does not have extra cash lying around but I would be interested in looking into some external resources to provide to these families.

+# Objectives
+- Clean and transform raw pantry service data for modeling.
+- Predict whether a family will return in 2024 based on their past visit history.
+- Visualize the distribution of likelihood of returning families.
+- Understand the variables' influence on the end resulting prediction

+## Data
+- **Source:** Internal pantry service dataset (2018-2023) from DMARC.
+- **Format:** CSV
+- **File name:** drake_export_v8_2024-02-13_100754_rev2_nolatlong.csv
+- **Key variables:**
+	- `family_type`: family members in the home
+	- `race`: established by family member
+	- `ethnicity`: established by family member
+	- `served_year`: year of visit by family to the pantry
+		- `year_2023`, `year_2022`, `year_2021`, `year_2020`, `year_2019`, `year_2018`
+		  - If a family visited one or more times in a year, the year_20## columns were 1, while no visits was represented by a 0.

+## Key Features

+- Random Forest Model
+	- Predicts if a family who has already been to the pantry will return again in 2024
+	- Uses predictor variables by family type and years visited

+- Visuals
+	- Plot of the predicted family returns in 2023 - training data set for random forest model
+	- Evaluate accuracy of the random forest model
+	- Plot of the predicted family returns in 2024
+	- Plot of predicted family type of returning families in 2024
+	- Plot zoomed in on just the families who are expected to return in 2024, broken out by family type
+	- Table of family types' expected likelihood of returning to the pantry
+	- Plot with family type consolidated if children were involved
+	- Table of family types' (where children were consolidated if involved) expected likelihood of returning to the pantry

+## How to run
+- Open the file titled DMARC Predict Returning Families.R
+- Install all the packages listed
+- Run entire code file